 Our consumer benefits ladder is an effective tool for translating product features into functional benefits and emotional benefits.
 It forces you to stop talking about yourself, and start listening to your consumer.
 Instead of saying what you do, you should say what consumers will get or how consumers will feel.
 This seems to be the simplest lesson great marketers do, and the rest of marketers miss out on.

 I always ask Marketers: “Do you represent your brand to your consumer or do you represent your consumer to the brand?”
 It is an important question as to your mindset for how you do your job.
 My challenge to you is to start thinking about your consumer and be their representative of your brand.
 I would expect the work gets better.
 You will see clearer paths to growth and start to create a brand that consumers love rather than just likes it.

-The more loved the brand, the more powerful it becomes and the more profit the brand can generate from that source of power.
-When consumers are emotionally connected to a brand, sales go up and the P&L spits out higher profitability.
+The more loved your brand, the more powerful it becomes and the more profit the brand can generate from that source of power.
+When consumers become more emotionally connected to a brand, the sales go up and the P&L spits out higher profitability.

-- Then move up to the emotional benefits.
-Look at each functional benefit and ask, “So, how does that make me feel?”
-As you did in step 3, keep asking the question until you see a more in-depth emotional space you can win with and own.
+- Finally, to figure out the emotional benefits, look back to the functional benefits and ask, “So, how does that make me feel?”
+As you did with step 3, ask the question as many times to get more in-depth solutions in the emotional space.

 Avoid Ph-at Words!